L-Theanine: 200mg of Calm Focus - The Equivalent of 10 Cups of Green Tea

 L-γ-glutamylethylamide

-L-Theanine is an amino acid found almost exclusively in tea leaves.
-At 200mg - the dose in every RCVR - it promotes alpha brain wave activity, the neural signature of calm focus.
-It reduces cortisol, the stress hormone that blocks recovery, without causing sedation.
+200mg is the clinical dose used in most published RCTs.
+Crosses the blood-brain barrier in 30-40 minutes.
+Boosts alpha brain waves by 20%.
+Drops cortisol significantly within 1 hour.
+One can equals the L-Theanine in approximately 10 cups of green tea.
+It reduces the stress hormone that blocks recovery without causing sedation.
 This is the difference between a supplement that makes you drowsy and one that makes you recovered.

 What It Is